-If you look hard enough you will find one or maybe two online casinos offering a zero house edge Roulette game, and how this game is able to play with no house edge is that the zero has been removed from the wheel, therefore all betting positions pay at their respective true odds.
+If you look hard enough you will find one or maybe two online casinos offering a zero house edge Roulette game.
+This game is able to play with no house edge because the zero has been removed from the wheel, therefore all betting positions pay at their respective true odds.

-You may be a little suspicious of such Roulette games, and be wondering how any online casino can actually make a profit from such games, well they do and that is why they have this game available!
+You may be a little suspicious of such Roulette games, as well as wondering how any online casino can actually make a profit from such games, well they still do and that is why they have this game available!

-Be aware that some sites offering such games often charge you a small commission on any winnings you cash out, and this is, in most cases, how their profit is made, so it is best you do the maths to work out if this commission is really worth paying and if instead the standard Roulette games should be played instead.
+Be aware that some sites offering such games often charge you a small commission on any winnings that you might cash out, and this is (in most cases) how their profit is made – so it is best that you do the maths to work out if this commission is really worth paying and if instead the standard Roulette games should be played instead.

-Always ensure that the casino at which you are thinking of playing zero house edge Roulette at is fully licensed and their games are certified as 100% random, just in case you have stumbled on a dodgy site!
-If the casino is however licensed by a recognized gambling jurisdiction and is displaying a current, valid RNG verification certificate, then you should be perfectly safe playing at the site.
+Always ensure that the casino at which you are thinking of playing zero house edge Roulette at is fully licensed and their games are certified as 100% random, just in case you have stumbled on a dodgy site.
+If the casino is however licensed by an official gambling jurisdiction and is displaying a current, valid RNG verification certificate, then you should be perfectly safe playing at the site.